 Ben Hemphill is the Director of Digital Marketing and Analytics at Crocs, the footwear company.
 He directs the company’s ecommerce, digital marketing, and CRM efforts, with primary responsibility for the North America region, as well as supporting the company’s global regions.
-We caught up with Ben about the challenges and opportunities in ecommerce, and how Crocs uses the Signal platform for data collection, identity, and personalization.
+We caught up with Ben about the challenges and opportunities in ecommerce, and how Crocs uses the Signal platform for tag management, data collection, identity, and personalization.

 What does your typical day look like?